Digital Discovery of 100 diverse Quantum Experiments with PyTheus

 \section{Acknowledgment}

-The authors thank Jian-Wei Wang for his useful comments.
-The authors thank Matthias B\"{a}r for his support in software development and Jhon Alejandro Montañez for help in an early version of the software.
-S.S.\ thanks the Galileo Galilei Institute for Theoretical Physics for hospitality during the completion of this work.
-T.J.\ and E.K.\ acknowledge the support of the Canada Research Chairs (CRC) and Max Planck-University of Ottawa Centre for Extreme and Quantum Photonics.
-N.T.\ is a recipient of an Australian Research Council Discovery Early Career Researcher Award (DE220101082).
-This work was partially supported by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Grant No.\ CE170100012).
+The authors thank Jian-Wei Wang and Jake Bulmer for their useful comments.
+The authors thank Matthias Bär for his support in software development and Jhon Alejandro Montañez for help in an early version of the software.
+S.S. thanks the Galileo Galilei Institute for Theoretical Physics for hospitality during the completion of this work.
+T.J. and E.K. acknowledge the support of the Canada Research Chairs (CRC) and Max Planck-University of Ottawa Centre for Extreme and Quantum Photonics.
+N.T. is a recipient of an Australian Research Council Discovery Early Career Researcher Award (DE220101082).
+This work was partially supported by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Grant No. CE170100012).